Hyphaene petersiana

 Hyphaene petersiana, the real fan palm or makalani palm, is a palm tree native to the subtropical, low-lying regions of south central Africa.

 Range and habitat

 It is found in Burundi, Rwanda, the DRC, Tanzania, Angola, Mozambique, Malawi, Zambia, Zimbabwe, Botswana, Namibia and the northern and north-eastern Limpopo.
 Its habitat is open woodland, flood plains, banks of rivers and the fringes of pans and swamps.

 Reproduction

-As with other Hyphaene species, H. petersiana is dioicous and the female plants produce copious fruit of some 60 mm diameter.
-Up to 2,000 fruit may be found on a tree, the combined yield of about four seasons.
+As with other Hyphaene species, H. petersiana is dioicous and the female plants produce copious fruit of around 60 mm in diameter.
+Up to 2,000 fruits may be found on a tree, the combined yield of about four seasons.
 The seeds germinate with difficulty but find saline conditions beneficial.
 They develop massive tap-roots which draw saline water deep underground.
 Though slow-growing, they may attain a maximum height of 18 metres.
 Typical adult plants however stand some 5 to 7 metres tall.